-The patent starts off by defining the purpose of search engines, as identifying resources relevant to a searcher’s needs and presenting information about those resources in a way which might be most useful to that searcher.
+The patent starts off by defining the purpose of search engines, as identifying resources relevant to a searcher’s needs and presenting information about those resources in a way that might be most useful to that searcher.

 The patent uses language that we’ve seen in another recent patent from Google, such as one I wrote about in the post How Google May Trigger Answer Box Results For Queries.
-It refers to receiving trigger query data that identifies one or more trigger queries and one or more sets of authoritative users, each set of those authoritative users are associated with a respective trigger query, The combinations of authoritative users and trigger queries produces a snippet based upon user data.
+It refers to receiving trigger query data that identifies one or more trigger queries and one or more sets of authoritative users, each set of those authoritative users are associated with a respective trigger query, The combinations of authoritative users and trigger queries produce a snippet based upon user data.
 So, when a query from a searcher might result in search results from authoritative users being returned, profiles of those people might show up along with snippets about them.